tranhuudang/Flutility/README.md

 ## Feedback and Suggestions 💬

 We’d love to hear from you!
 If you have any feedback, suggestions, or issues, please feel free to reach out.
-Your input helps us improve FlutterToys and make it even better for developers like you.
+Your input helps us improve Flutter Toolkit and make it even better for developers like you.

 ---